azat-co/practicalnode/chapter2/chapter2.md

 updated 1 package in 1.793s
 ```

  Please notice the path: `/usr/local/lib/node_modules/express-generator`.
-This is where, on Max OS X / Linux systems, npm puts global modules by default.
+This is where, on macOS / Linux systems, npm puts global modules by default.
 We verify the availability of Express.js CLI by running:

  ```
  $ express --version